Rosa 'John Cabot': Felicitas Svejda

 Felicitas Svejda was born November 8, 1920, in Vienna, Austria.
 She studied agricultural science at the University of Natural Resources and Life Sciences in Vienna, where she earned a PhD in 1948.
 She moved to Canada in 1953, and was hired by the Canadian Department of Agriculture's research division in Ottawa, Ontario.
 Her first project was researching cereal grains, but later began working with ornamental plants.
 Svejda was given a new project in 1961 to create a series of winter hardy roses, which would thrive in the coldest regions of Canada, with sub-freezing winter temperatures of -50 C, and would also flower regularly during Canada's short growing season.

 With no prior knowledge of roses, Svejvda developed a successful rose-breeding program at the Central Experimental Farm (CEF) in Ottawa.
 From the 1960s to the 1980s, she introduced many new cultivars, including 22 roses in the Explorer Rose Series, named in honour of Canadian explorers.
 Some of her most popular cultivars are: 'Alexander Mackenzie', 'Jens Munk', 'David Thompson', and 'Henry Kelsey'.
 Svejvda led the rose-breeding program at CEF for 25 years, until her retirement in 1985.
 Her roses continued to be introduced in Canada well into the 1990s.
 Svejda died Jan.
 19, 2016 in Ottawa at the age 95.

 'Captain John Cabot'

-Svejda bred 'John Cabot' in 1969, using stock parents, 'Kordesii' x ('Masquerade' x Rosa laxa).
+Svejda bred 'John Cabot' in 1969, using stock parents, 'Kordesii' × ('Masquerade' × Rosa laxa).
 The cultivar is the first of the Explorer Roses series that Svejda developed to withstand the harsh Canadian winters and thrive in its short growing season.
 The rose variety was named in honour of John Cabot (1450–1500), an Italian navigator who first explored the Northwest Passage.